 Imagine a smart assistant communicating and empathizing with your customers, understanding their requirements and assisting them accordingly.
 Unlike menus, touchscreens, or mouse clicks, a simple conversation like this takes a user closer to final action faster.
-And conversational AI can help you achieve this!
+And Generative Conversational AI can help you achieve this!

-An amalgamation of technologies like machine learning (ML), natural language processing (NLP), speech to text (and vice versa) recognition, user authentication, and intent and domain prediction; conversational AI is changing the face of Human-Computer Interaction (HCI).
+An amalgamation of technologies like machine learning (ML), natural language processing (NLP), speech to text (and vice versa) recognition, user authentication, and intent and domain prediction; Generative Conversational AI is changing the face of Human-Computer Interaction (HCI).

-Why is Conversational AI a global trend today?
+Why is Generative Conversational AI a global trend today?

 53% of existing Facebook Messenger users say they are more likely to shop with a business that they can contact via a chat app.

 Businesses using automated conversations to connect with customers can easily extend that experience across multiple platforms, devices, and channels to cater to the entire user base.
-From websites and mobile apps to messaging platforms, social media, and voice-based assistants, conversational AI solutions can be deployed across all touchpoints to create a seamless customer experience.
-Apart from the fact that customers find conversational AI solutions more friendly and easy to use, there are various other reasons for companies to dive into this technology.
+From websites and mobile apps to messaging platforms, social media, and voice-based assistants, Generative Conversational AI solutions can be deployed across all touchpoints to create a seamless customer experience.
+Apart from the fact that customers find Generative Conversational AI solutions more friendly and easy to use, there are various other reasons for companies to dive into this technology.

 - Easy real-time access – Customers can seamlessly connect with a chatbot via the channel of their choice.
 Additionally, the conversations are synchronous which reduces the risk of information discrepancy.